Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Dataset

 For the facial expression and speech tasks, the camera was positioned sufficiently close such that the face occupied approximately 80\% of the video frame, enabling detailed capture of facial movements.
 During the upper-body task, the camera was placed at a greater distance to ensure that both arms and hand movements remained fully visible throughout the recording, while minimizing excessive background space.

 The dataset comprises recordings collected from 37 participants under a controlled prehospital setting.
+We define one multimodal sample (trial) as a triplet of recordings (Face, Speech, and Pose) captured for the same repetition.
+Each participant performed 6 repetitions (3 healthy + 3 simulated stroke), resulting in 6 multimodal samples per participant and 222 multimodal samples in total.
+Each multimodal sample contains three modality-specific videos, yielding 666 raw video clips $(222 \times 3)$ before quality filtering.
 All participants performed a predefined set of tasks based on the F.A.S.T. assessment protocol.
 Detailed demographic information and data acquisition statistics are summarized in Table~\ref{dataset_summary}.

 As summarized in Table~\ref{fast_tasks}, each subject was instructed to perform three tasks corresponding to the components of the F.A.S.T. assessment.
 For the facial task, subjects were asked to smile as widely as possible under normal conditions.
 To simulate facial paralysis, they were instructed to smile using only one side of the face.